 In all cases, the respondent is presumed innocent unless the preponderance of the evidence shows otherwise.
 The totality of all evidence available, from all relevant sources, is considered.

 Students who are found to have violated this Regulation will be subject to disciplinary action as set forth in the Student Code of Conduct.
-Faculty and staff who are found to have violated this Regulation will be subject to disciplinary action pursuant to applicable collective bargaining agreements or UNF's Personnel Program.
+Faculty and staff who are found to have violated this Regulation will be subject to disciplinary action pursuant to applicable collective bargaining agreements and UNF's Personnel Program.
 Third parties (including contractors and guests) who are found to have violated this Regulation may be barred from the campus and/or conducting business with UNF.
 Disciplinary actions against students, employees and third parties will be determined on a case-by-case basis.

 Criminal Complaints

 It is important to recognize that some violations of this Regulation constitute criminal conduct.
 University Community members who witness discrimination, harassment, and/or retaliation that places individuals or groups in fear for their health or safety are strongly encouraged to contact law enforcement.
-The health, safety and welfare of all members of the University Community should be a shared concern of all.
+The health, safety, and welfare of all members of the University Community should be a shared concern of all.

 The criminal process is separate from UNF's investigation and disciplinary process.
 The University has an obligation to promptly respond to allegations of discrimination, harassment, and retaliation and will proceed, unless exceptional circumstances dictate otherwise, with its own investigative and disciplinary procedures while the criminal process is pending.
 Therefore, the University in its sole discretion may proceed with an investigation under this Regulation before, during, or after any law enforcement investigation or criminal proceedings.